orvitpng/unlang/README.md

 Constants should only be used to store data that will not change throughout the program's execution.
 They provide a way to define fixed values that can be referenced throughout your code.

 The choice of the keyword `given` aligns with mathematical notation and reasoning.
 In mathematics, one would say "given pi is equal to 3.14..." followed by "let x be equal pi squared."
 This maintains familiar mathematical semantics in the language.
-Further, alternatives like "const" emphasizes the technical implementation detail of immutaability rather than the logical role of the value as a starting assumption or known quantity.
+Further, alternatives like "const" emphasizes the technical implementation detail of immutability rather than the logical role of the value as a starting assumption or known quantity.

 ### Variables